ZacharyTalis/ShapeCorners/README.md

 - Ability to define `Whitelist` and `Blacklist` to exclude/force applying ShapeCorners

 ## Why this fork?
-New in this fork are `SquareEdgesX` and `SquareEdgesY`, which allow you to define extra coordinates at which `SquareAtScreenEdge` will take effect.
+New with this fork are `SquareEdgesX` and `SquareEdgesY`, which allow you to define extra coordinates at which `SquareAtScreenEdge` will take effect.
 This is particularly useful for multi-monitor setups.

 ## Dependencies
 - Distro Debian based (Ubuntu, Kubuntu):